 The report section is to take a note of Special Letter/objection approved as potential draft para.
 The case submitted by the Branch office for the Audit Report is scrutinized by the report section with a view to develop the case as DP.
-The following point are kept in view:
+The following point are kept in view :

+(i) The background leading to the formation of the scheme/project, financial details, sanctioned expenditure, variation in the estimates etc. may be brought out in the introduction in review/draft paragraph.

+(ii) The narration should be clear and in Plain Language with proper focus so that even a person not versed in details of accounting and audit is able to easily make out the main thrust of the points highlighted.

+(iii) To enable proper application of the review/paragraph, supporting maps, charts, sketches etc. having proper authenticity may be given at appropriate places.

+(iv) Statistical information should have connection with Audit Comments.

+(v) A summing up of the procedural laps or omissions or other lacunae that have contributed to a particular situation may be brought out at the end of each Paragraph/Review so as to make a meaningful reading that would be help to all concerned to draw lessons for the future.

+19.3 Issue of Draft Para

-- (i) The background leading to the formation of the scheme/project, financial details, sanctioned expenditure, variation in the estimates etc. may be brought out in the introduction in review/draft paragraph. - (ii) The narration should be clear and in Plain Language with proper focus so that even a person not versed in details of accounting and audit is able to easily make out the main thrust of the points highlighted. - (iii) To enable proper application of the review/paragraph, supporting maps, charts, sketches etc. having proper authenticity may be given at appropriate places. - (iv) Statistical information should have connection with Audit Comments. - (v) A summing up of the procedural laps or omissions or other lacunae that have contributed to a particular situation may be brought out at the end of each Paragraph/Review so as to make a meaningful reading that would be help to all concerned to draw lessons for the future. - On approval by the PDA, the case will be issued as Draft Para duly supported by the Key Documents, through confidential D.O. letter to the General Manager with endorsement by name to Financial Commissioner (Minister of Railways), Railway Board, FA&CAO & the heads of departments concerned.
-A time limit of 8 weeks is allowed to the administration for sending reply to the Draft Para. - 19.4 The sentence wise reply received from Railway Administration are examined and the same along with Audit's further remarks (placed in juxtaposition) are sent to Principal Director (Railways), O/o the CAG for considering and including the facts/figures. - 19.5 Report section is also to verify the facts and figures of Provisional Para and Action Taken Note.
+On approval by the PDA, the case will be issued as Draft Para duly supported by the Key Documents, through confidential D.O. letter to the General Manager with endorsement by name to Financial Commissioner (Minister of Railways), Railway Board, PFA & the heads of departments concerned.
+A time limit of 8 weeks is allowed to the administration for sending reply to the Draft Para.

+19.4 Verification of Rly's sentence wise reply.

+The sentence wise reply received from Railway Administration are examined and the same along with Audit's further remarks (placed in juxtaposition) are sent to Principal Director/D.G (Railways), O/o the CAG for considering and including the facts/figures.

+19.5 Verification of Provision Para.

+Report section is also to verify the facts and figures of Provisional Para and Action Taken Note.
 Modification in the figures, if found necessary are to be got verified by the Railway Administration before advising to DAI (Railways).